paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 #### References in Text
 The Comprehensive Environmental Response, Compensation, and Liability Act, referred to in text, probably means the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, Pub.
 L. 96–510, Dec.
 11, 1980, 94 Stat.
 2767, which is classified principally to chapter 103 (§ 9601 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 9601 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9601&num=0&edition=prelim) and Tables.

+#### Prior Provisions
+A prior section 335 was renumbered [section 2181 of this title](./chapter-021-personnel-officers.md#section-2181).

+#### Amendments
+2025—Pub.
+L. 119–60 renumbered [section 318 of this title](./chapter-003-composition-and-organization.md#section-318) as this section.

-<a id="section-319"></a>
+<a id="section-336"></a>
-## § 319.
+## § 336.
 Unmanned system program and autonomous control and computer vision technology project
 **(a) Unmanned System Program.—** Not later than 2 years after the date of enactment of this section, the Secretary shall establish, under the control of the Commandant, an unmanned system program for the use by the Coast Guard of land-based, cutter-based, and aircraft-based unmanned systems for the purpose of increasing effectiveness and efficiency of mission execution.

 **(b) Autonomous Control and Computer Vision Technology Project.—**

-(1) **In general.—** — The Commandant shall conduct a project to retrofit 2 or more existing Coast Guard small boats deployed at operational units with—
+(1) **In general.—** — The Commandant shall conduct a project to retrofit up to 4 existing Coast Guard small boats deployed at operational units with—

   (A) commercially available autonomous control and computer vision technology; and